virtual-labs/exp-graph-coloring-iiith/experiment/aim.md

 ### Aim of the experiment
--To understand definitions of Graph colouring and chromatic number.
+- To understand definitions of Graph colouring and chromatic number.

 - To understand how to colour a Graph.